Jarren Duran: 2026

+Duran started Opening Day as the designated hitter, batting third in the lineup.
+With the Red Sox having five outfielders on their Opening Day roster, it was expected that Duran would split time between leftfield and DH with Roman Anthony.
+However, after Anthony was placed on the injured list in early May, Duran was once again the every day left fielder.
+On May 31, Duran hit his 11th career leadoff home run, the second most in Red Sox history trailing only Mookie Betts with 20.
+On June 28, Duran hit his second career walk-off hit with a 10th inning single against the New York Yankees.
+This walk-off capped a four game series sweep of the Yankees, the first for the Red Sox since 2018.

 International career

 He played in the 2021 Caribbean Series for the Criollos de Caguas, based in Caguas, Puerto Rico, in which he helped lead the team to the championship game and was selected to the All-Tournament Team.

 In May 2021, Duran was named to the roster of the United States national baseball team for the Americas Qualifying Event.
 While the team qualified for the 2020 Summer Olympics, held in Tokyo in 2021, Duran was not included on the Olympic roster, due to the possibility of being called up by the Red Sox.

+For the World Baseball Classic, Duran is also eligible to represent Mexico through his father Octavio and Puerto Rico through his mother Dena.
+He has represented Mexico for the 2023 and 2026 editions of the tournament.

 Personal life

-In 2022, Duran attempted suicide using a rifle.
+Duran states that he attempted suicide in 2022 using a rifle.
 In the 2025 Netflix documentary The Clubhouse: A Year With the Red Sox, he said “I had my rifle and I had a bullet, and I pulled the trigger and the gun clicked, but nothing happened.”

-Duran is of Mexican descent through his father, allowing him to represent Mexico in the 2023 World Baseball Classic.
+Duran is of Mexican descent through his father, allowing him to represent Mexico in both the 2023 and 2026 World Baseball Classic.

+Despite growing up in Southern California, Duran grew up a Red Sox fan and idolized long-time Red Sox second baseman Dustin Pedroia.